Disabled Child Benefits

 Children’s Disability Benefits

 Children’s Disability Benefits (CDB) are part of the Supplemental Security Income (SSI) program.
 Children’s benefits provide financial support to children age 17 or younger who have a disability.
 Social Security uses different rules for determining disability in a child’s claim than in an adult claim.
-To be found disabled, the child must have a physical or mental condition which causes marked or severe functional limitations.
+A child must have a physical or mental condition which causes marked or severe functional limitations.
 Functional limitations impact the child’s development in school and at home.
 Like SSI claims, to be eligible for Children’s Disability Benefits the household income of the child’s parents must not exceed a certain maximum level.
 For further information, contact us now.

 Disabled Adult Child Benefits